LVivona/Lvivona/README.md

     # info ==============================
-    print("- 🔭 I’m currently working on collaborative tools 💻<->💻") print("- 🌱 I’m currently learning about MLP, RNN, CNN, and Transformers")
+    print("- 🔭 I’m currently working on collaborative tools 💻<->💻") print("- 🌱 I’m currently learning about MLP, RNN, CNN, and Transformers") print("- 🤔 I’m looking for help with my understanding of ML") print("- 📫 How to reach me: [email] lucavivona01@gmail.com")
     # ===================================

 ```